karledenstal/sinkofscrubbing/README.md

 - Makes Wash Basins useable by letting you Groom (open the racemenu) or "Refresh yourself".
 - Refreshing yourself will grant you a 25% bonus to Resist Disease & give you a +5 to Speechcraft.
 - Built-in support for Dirt and Blood.
 Will not fully clean the character, but set it to the lowest level of dirtiness.
-Similar to how swimming in water works in D&B. **This will override the effect added by the mod**
+Similar to how swimming in water works in D&B. **Dirt & Blood effects will override Sink of Scrubbins clean effect**

 ## Requirements